heygauravshukla/shortly-url-shortener/README.md

 - Ensuring **type safety with TypeScript**
 - Creating **icons as React components** to dynamically change properties on hover and other states
-- Avoiding immediate transitions to **newly released library versions** due to potential instability (e.g., **Tailwind CSS v4** lacks proper documentation and support, so waiting 3-4 months until it's stable is ideal)
-- Using **clsx** and **tailwind-merge** to create a utility function for reusable components
+- Using shadcn/ui to create accessible components
 - Understanding the **POST method in the Fetch API** and how it works
 - Utilizing **localStorage** for persistent data storage